fvisin/reseg/README.md

 Download the CamVid dataset from http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/

+Resize the images to 480X360 resolution.
 The program expects to find the dataset data in `./datasets/camvid/`.
 You can change this path modifying `camvid.py` if you want.

 #### Download the VGG-16 weights